lieb/postdove/doc/virtiofs_storage.md

 we need.
 Note that we did not have to do anything special at the VM level for NFS.
 That was all conventional system administration.
 On to the changes:

+The first task is to enable a `memfd` capability in the VM emulation itself.

 ```bash
 [root@suntan qemu]# diff -u pobox.xml.orig pobox.xml